yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

   - Currently CSI snapshots in a different region from the primary AKS cluster, is not suppored -> Coming Soon !

   <a href="https://velero.io/docs/v1.7/restic/" target="_blank">restic</a>
-  - A plugin for backup using file copy (or called block to block copy, which does not rely on snapshots)
+  - A plugin for backup using file copy (or called block to block copy, which does not rely on snapshots) --> Velero’s Restic integration backs up data from volumes by accessing the node’s filesystem, on which the pod is running.
   - It supports Azure Disk and Azure File, with both Kubernetes and CSI drivers.